-mh_intra_pred_mode is a function to signal the intra prediction mode for multi-hypothesis prediction with contexts as follows:
+mh_intra_mode_idx is a function to signal the intra prediction mode for multi-hypothesis prediction with contexts as follows:

 – A flag is first signaled to indicate whether the selected intra prediction mode is one of three MPMs or not.
 Note that when the size of intra mode list is 3, the flag needs not to be signaled and can be inferred to be TRUE.